korra-Harika/emoji/README.md

 # emoji
-This is my first git repository.
+This is my first Git Repository.
 <br>
-Author-korra Harika
+Author-Korra Harika